timothyyang21/Tim_AI_class/AI Assignment 4/report.md

 ## Conclusion

 Constraint Satisfaction Problems were actually quite fun!
-The general-solving algorithms is indeed quite interesting.
+The general-solving algorithms is indeed quite intriguing -- there are so many different kinds of intresting problems to solve, after all!
 I look forward to the next AI adventuer! :sparkles: